VictorHJD/AA_Fox/README.md

-We follow one simple convention for executing the scripts: Your R session should run in the repository folder directly (in the folder that you cloned, not in 'input_data/', 'intermediate_data' or 'R/').
+We follow one simple convention for executing the scripts: Your R session should run in the repository folder directly (in the folder that you cloned, not in 'input_data/', '/intermediate_data' or 'R/').

 At the beginning of each script we test for the availability of the required data (in a potentially interactive R session) and either recompute it executing ('sourcing') the previous scripts (recompute = TRUE) or read it from 'intermediate_data'.

-For coauthors, here is how this was migrated from the Dropbox folder and how the data flows through the pipeline and analyses:
+All neccesary intermediate data to run the script are contained within this repository.
+You can run each script seperately to scrutinze the methods and code an to reproduce the results.

 ## Matching of files from this repository with references in the manuscript